Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ### Adding a New Field to a Section

-Click the **ADD FIELD** button under the Section and select the field option.
+Click the **ADD FIELD** button under the Section and select the Field option.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/group_name.JPG)

-Use the New Field dialog to create a field.
+Use the New Field Dialog to create a field.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/field_dialog.JPG)

-### Adding an existing field to a Section
+### Adding an existing Field to a Section

 Right click on the field that you want to add to a Section, and select the **Move to Group** option.